 Normally, co-op students may not take more than 1 course (.5 academic units) during a work term.

 When you develop your course plan, note the following:

-- PSYCH 292 is offered Winter term only.
-PSYCH 292 must be taken in the Winter 2B term for departmental co-op students and in the Winter 3A term for Arts and Business co-op students.
+- PSYCH 292 must be taken in the Winter 2B term for departmental co-op students and in the Spring 2B or Winter 3A term for Arts and Business co-op students.

-- Failure to follow this sequence for PSYCH 291 and 292 will result in expulsion from the co-op program.
+- Failure to follow this sequence for PSYCH 291 and 292 may result in the student's removal from the co-op program.
 If you need to deviate for any reason, please get in touch with the Psych Undergraduate Advisor

 No more than two Spring work terms are allowed.